alancaptcha/php/README.md

 # Alan Captcha API PHP library

 This package allows to make use of the Alan Captcha API.
-See https://docs.alancaptcha.com for further details about the API and other options for integration like javascript widget and CMS plugins for wordpress, typo3 or NEOS.
+See https://docs.alancaptcha.com for further details about the API and other options for integration like javascript widget and CMS plugins for WordPress, TYPO3 or Neos CMS.

 ## Installation